-Goal 1: The ability to compose effectively with rhetorical awareness, integrate relevant research when appropriate, and produce developed, insightful arguments.
-SLO 4.0: Students will learn to use language effectively to convey content and evoke emotion. competencies was established from last year's results as shown below.
-BENCHMARK: Assessed students will improve their score on each of the eight competencies from their first major speech to the last major speech by an average of 5%.
-TARGET: In the next three to five years assessed students will increase their score by an average of 10% on each of the eight competencies from their first major speech to their last major speech.
-Indirect Assessment At the end of each semester, all Speech 101 students are asked to complete an online self-report survey that measures the extent to which they perceive they have improved.
-It is a five-question survey using a Likert-style scale (strongly disagree, disagree, neither agree nor disagree, agree, strongly agree) BASELINE: The results from the 2022-2023 indirect assessment and newly established baseline are as follows: The self-report survey asks the extent to which, after taking the course, they feel more confident in their ability to: choose and narrow a topic for a given audience and a given amount of speaking time.
-89% gather quality research material to support thesis and main points.
-95% organize material into a clear message and easy-to-follow progression.
-86% use appropriate and effective language for a given audience and speaking situation.
-92% offer a clear and smooth delivery of the message.
-84% BENCHMARK: 80% of responding students will offer a positive endorsement (indicate agree In the 2023-2024 academic year 110 students completed the indirect measure.
-The benchmark of 80% of assessed students offering a positive endorsement (indicate agree or strongly agree) on each of the five questions on the Likert-styled survey was surpassed. message.
-84% BENCHMARK: 80% of responding students
+Goal 1: The ability SLO 4.0: competencies was established from last year's In the 2023-2024

+to compose Students results as shown below. academic year 110

+effectively with will learn to students completed

+rhetorical use language BENCHMARK: Assessed students will improve the indirect

+awareness, effectively their score on each of the eight competencies measure.
+The

+integrate relevant to convey from their first major speech to the last major benchmark of 80%

+research when content and speech by an average of 5%. of assessed

+appropriate, and evoke students offering a

+produce developed TARGET: In the next three to five years positive

+insightful assessed students will increase their score by an endorsement

+arguments. average of 10% on each of the eight (indicate agree or

+competencies from their first major speech to strongly agree) on

+their last major speech. each of the five

+J I questions on the

+Indirect Assessment Likert-styled

+At the end of each semester, all Speech 101 survey was

+students are asked to complete an online self- surpassed.

+report survey that measures the extent to which 1

+they perceive they have improved.
+It is a five-

+question survey using a Likert-style scale

+(strongly disagree, disagree, neither agree nor

+disagree, agree, strongly agree)

+BASELINE: The results from the 2022-2023

+indirect assessment and newly established

+baseline are as follows:

+buseline are as follows.

+The self-report survey asks the extent to which,

+after taking the course, they feel more confident

+in their ability to:

+in their definty to.

+choose and narrow a topic for a given

+audience and a given amount of

+speaking time.
+89%

+27 2 2 7 7 2

+gather quality research material to

+support thesis and main points.
+95%

+organize material into a clear message

+and easy-to-follow progression.
+86%

+use appropriate and effective language

+for a given audience and speaking

+situation.
+92%

+offer a clear and smooth delivery of the

+message.
+84%

+BENCHMARK: 80% of responding students

+will offer a positive endorsement (indicate agree

+or strongly agree) on each of the five questions

+on the Likert-styled survey.

+TARGET: In the next three to five years, 85% of

+students will offer a positive endorsement

+(indicate agree or strongly agree) on each of the

+five questions on the Likert-styled survey.